 The Navy on Sunday reported that 3 more Roosevelt sailors tested positive for COVID-19 raising the total number of infected crew members from the aircraft carrier to 672.

 Among them is the Roosevelt’s former Captain, Brett Crozier, who also tested positive for COVID-19, according to unnamed Navy sources cited by Fox News.

-Joint Region spokesman LCDR Rick Moore has confirmed that Crozier remains on Guam.
+Joint Region spokesman LCDR Rick Moore declined to comment on Capt.
+Crozier’s medical status .
+However he did confirm that Crozier remains on Guam.

-8 of the sailors who have tested positive are still hospitalized at U.S. Naval Hospital Guam.
+8 sailors who tested positive are now being cared for at U.S. Naval Hospital Guam.
+That is 2 more than Friday.
 One of them remains in the intensive care unit “for increased observation due to shortness of breath.”

-Sailors who have tested negative are spending two weeks in quarantine under military guard at various hotels in Tumon and Tamuning.
+3,910 have tested negative and they are spending two weeks in quarantine under military guard at various hotels in Tumon and Tamuning.

 About 800 remain on board to maintain the ship’s vital services and conduct a deep cleaning to rid the vessel of all traces of the coronavirus.